grego/after-dark/README.md

 ```

 ## Colors
-You can change the main and accent color of this them by modifying the corresponding variables
+You can change the main and accent color of this theme by modifying the corresponding variables
 at the beginning of `assets/style.css`.
 Then, run `blades colocate`.